 This series, for individuals who are approaching or past the year anniversary of the death of a loved one, explores ways of coping with life changes after the death of a loved one.
 Taught with both lecture and discussion, this six-week course is held for two hours each week in the spring and fall.

 Coping with the Holidays

 Getting through the first or subsequent holiday seasons may be difficult after the death of a loved one.
 These sessions, held in November and December, provide the opportunity to connect with others who are grieving and obtain support throughout the holiday season.
-Sessions are available in Lancaster and York.

 Social Dine-Out Options